cloudera/terraform-provider-cdp/NOTES.md

 .
 Do we need debug logging of our calls in TF_LOG like AWS has?
 Do we have that?
 .
 Do we want to add additional provider arguments from the AWS list that would make sense for us?
 .
 Enis's point on data source in addition to resource.
 .
-This is worth investigating.a
+This is worth investigating: (https://github.com/bflad/tfproviderlint).
+AWS provider has an extended version as well.